 - Support for the function of cognition and mental fatigue reduction in stress.

 - Help enhance the capacity of your body physically in times of stress.

 We have many types of connective tissues in the body, from cartilage to tendons, ligaments, pads, and many more.
 One third of the total protein in the body is found in collagen.
 Thus, it is the most common protein in the whole body.

 These two metabolites will make up a large portion of these molecules.

 Glucosamine is seen as the most important substance in connective tissue synthesis.
 It is used for the repair of these tissues, and it is super effective.
 It is seen as one of the main ways to avoid issues with your connective tissues.

 Benefits for Athletes Are Actually Old News

-The attention to this glucosamine metabolites was brought to attention due to the benefits on healing knee problems in younger athletes.
+These glucosamine metabolites were highlighted due to the benefits of healing knee problems in younger athletes.

 Research Reports More Benefits from Taking G&CS Supplements

 - There is some relief seen for the joints when someone has osteoarthritis.